ESDUNCAN/Jungle/README.md

 6. Sign up for a Stripe account
 7. Put Stripe (test) keys into appropriate .env vars
 8. Run `bin/rails s -b 0.0.0.0` to start the server
+9. Create an account with a MINIMUM PASSWORD LENGTH of 8 characters
+10. See .env.example for authentication information

 ## Database